dimeskigj/jack-cli/README.md

       On Windows, add the directory to your system PATH via Environment Variables settings.

-2. Download a release build from GitHub:
+### Option 2 - Download a release build from GitHub:

    1. Find the relase you want from the [release page](https://github.com/dimeskigj/jack-cli/releases/tag/v0.0.2-beta) and download the .zip/.tar archive.

    2. Extract the archive where you want to install the tool.

-   3. Follow the third step as above.
+   3. Follow the third step as option 1.

 ## Contributing 🤝